aatmunbaxi/lasgun.el/showcase.md

           (lasgun-clear-lasgun-mark-ring))))

 This way, you can use a function at any time so long as you don't need arguments and the like.
+I foresee more creative hackers seeing methods to improve this substantially.

 https://github.com/aatmunbaxi/lasgun.el/assets/130934815/87ef6ed7-5f16-4e71-85c6-7e98eee84310